-My work is in collections worldwide including the Reydan Weiss Collection and 21C Museum.
+My work is in public and private collections worldwide including The V&A Museum, The Museum of London, Reydan Weiss Collection and 21C Museum.

 I live and work in London.

-Power, status, charachter types and the retelling and misinterpretation of stories is at the centre of my work.
+Power, status, character types and the retelling and misinterpretation of stories is at the centre of my work.

 The aesthetic inspiration is drawn largely from European Applied Art and Design styles from the 1600’s onwards.
 Underpinning this is the long European tradition of appropriation and reinterpretation or misinterpretation of “exotic” styles that can be seen in National Collections across Europe.
 I like the idea of getting it slightly wrong and the bluffing and “cobbling together” of styles that has resulted in some fantastic historical objects.

 I started making sprigged vessels inspired by the salt glazed “bartmann” figurative bottles, but with the look of tin glazed earthenware from the 1600’s.
 This evolved into the fully figurative vessels I’m making at present, starting with the bottle shaped wide court mantua dresses of the 1700's.
 The figures have head “stoppers” to reflect the origin from the figurative bottle and sometimes an additional head stopper to illustrate the metamorphosis of a character.